Building Better Ad Pods: Pod Bidding

 Introducing flexible podding

-OpenRTB 2.6 introduces flexible podding, which allows media owners to express the “geometry” of their ad pod.
+OpenRTB 2.6 introduces the concept of flexible podding, which allows media owners to define the geometry of their ad pods.

-Media owners all have different monetization needs and preferences for how many ads they show to viewers, so flexible podding allows them to dynamically construct ad breaks to maximize revenue while also maintaining a good user experience.
+Media owners all have different monetization needs and preferences for how many ads they show to viewers.
+Flexible podding allows them to dynamically construct ad breaks to maximize revenue while also maintaining a good viewer experience.

 1. Structured ad pods contain a fixed number of ads, all with set lengths.
 The media owner sends a request with a precise definition of exactly how they want the pod returned.